ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time: Related Work

 \section{Related Work}

 \textbf{Auto-Batching for Dynamic Control Flow:} There has been significant work on auto-batching techniques for dynamic computations.
-Beyond dynamic batching (which is used in various forms in DyNet, TensorFlow Fold, Cavs and Cortex), static program transformations~\cite{matchbox, tf_pfor1, tf_pfor2, jax, radul_nuts} have also been explored for auto-batching.
+Beyond dynamic batching (which is used in various forms in DyNet, TensorFlow Fold, Cavs, Cortex and in ByteTransformer~\cite{bytetransformer} specifically for transformer models), static program transformations~\cite{matchbox, tf_pfor1, tf_pfor2, jax, radul_nuts} have also been explored for auto-batching.
 Such techniques are often unable to fully exploit all the available parallelism in the program as noted in~\cite{radul_nuts}. \Sys~builds on these past techniques and effectively uses both static as well as dynamic analysis thus achieving lower runtime overheads while exploiting all the available parallelism.
-Online batching approaches for low latency RNN inferene such as BatchMaker~\cite{batchmaker} and E-BATCH~\cite{ebatch} are complementary to \Sys. \cite{dyn_batch_backprop} proposes improvements to the dynamic batching technique for back propagation.
+Online batching approaches for low latency RNN inference such as BatchMaker~\cite{batchmaker} and E-BATCH~\cite{ebatch} are complementary to \Sys. \cite{dyn_batch_backprop} proposes improvements to the dynamic batching technique for back propagation, while ED-Batch~\cite{ed-batch} proposes efficient approaches to scheduling and memory planning for the dynamic batching.
+These can be further improved with \Sys's hybrid optimizations.
 Further, while grain size coarsening has been explored in past work, we use it statically in the context of general purpose auto-batching framework.

 \textbf{Optimizing Dynamic DL Computations:} Beyond auto-batching, there is a large body of work on optimizing the execution of dynamic DL computations.
 Past work~\cite{janus, terra, lazy_tensor} has explored the lazy creation of DFGs that can be optimized to accelerate dynamic models.
+There has also been work~\cite{acs, grape} at better scheduling and low-overhead execution tensor kernels to optimize for the dynamic execution patterns of dynamic DL computations.
+Further SoD\textsuperscript{2}~\cite{sod2} develops techniques for optimizing dynamic computations including those with dynamic shapes.
 These techniques, which do not perform batching, are complementary to \Sys's techniques.
 While \Sys~builds upon TVM, our techniques can be implemented in other commonly used compiler frameworks with expressive representations~\cite{torchscript, mlir} in a straightforward manner.

 The gather operator fusion optimization is similar to the gather and scatter fusion~\cite{cutlass_gather_scatter} performed for sparse GEMM in the CUTLASS library though we perform this optimization automatically as part of compilation.
 As mentioned in \S\ref{sec:kernel_opt}, \Sys~borrows some techniques from DietCode for efficient code generation.
 DietCode's techniques are complementary to ours and it can be fully integrated into \Sys~for better kernel performance.